An Essay on Man: Reactions and parodies

+The obscene poem An Essay on Woman was dedicated to the courtesan Fanny Murray and was a parody on Pope's poem.
+It was likely written in the 1750s by John Wilkes or his friend Thomas Potter and caused a scandal when it surfaced in 1763, leading to the downfall of Wilkes.

 References in other works

-The phrase "the hope that springs eternal" is used in the second stanza of "Casey at the Bat", a mock-heroic poem by Ernest Thayer in order to humorously make the poem sound pretentious.
+The phrase "the hope that springs eternal" is used in the second stanza of "Casey at the Bat", a mock-heroic poem by Ernest Thayer, in order to humorously make the poem sound pretentious.
+It refers to the line "Hope springs eternal in the human breast" in the third stanza of the first epistle of An Essay on Man.